fjwillemsen/TurnALeaf/README.md

         - [ ] Selecting main file
         - [ ] Only overwrite changed files
         - [ ] Log with warnings and errors
+    - [ ] Editor top-bar navigation between sections and subsections as in VSCode
     - [ ] Sections panel
     - [ ] Polished layout
     - [ ] Landing page